reergymerej/virtual-drill-sergeant/NOTES.md

 PROBLEM: I want the program to improve, but I don't know if it will.
 SOLUTION: Show what is being developed next.
 SIMPLEST: Update the html to show what's next.

+## Can you make an audio option so I can hear someone yell the commands at me?

+PROBLEM: It's not as fun as I want it to be.